Non-Doomsday Prepping Part 3: Staples and Beyond

 These are things that you really need to make a wide variety of recipes.

-Salt, sugar, flour, baking powder, baking soda, pepper, vegetable oil, eggs, rice (just good old long grain white rice, nothing fancy), pasta (I like to have macaroni, spaghetti, lasagna, and a cutesy shape for soups and pasta salads handy but get what YOU prefer)
+Salt, sugar (both white and brown) flour, baking powder, baking soda, pepper, vegetable oil, eggs, rice (just good old long grain white rice, nothing fancy), pasta (I like to have macaroni, spaghetti, lasagna, and a cutesy shape for soups and pasta salads handy but get what YOU prefer)

 If you like baking, you could add a large container of yeast to the above but since it’s not a necessity, I don’t include it in the ten.
 If you don’t bake with yeast regularly, you can always just pick up a few of the little sealed foil packets on the rare occasions you do plan to bake.
 Store opened large containers of yeast in the refrigerator so they last longer.